 Go to bed early

-Sleep is not a waste of time and going to bed early is not a sign of unproductivity as most people wrongly think.
-You should practice giving sleep a top priority every day.
-The night of time in which you sleep makes the difference in terms of the quality and quantity of sleep you get.
-Consistently go to bed and wake up at the same time, this will help your body adapt to a sleep pattern.
-While there may not be a perfect time to lie in, however, if you hit the bed very late, say 3 am, you will most likely experience a reduction in deep, restorative sleep which may leave you disoriented the next day.
-Read also: How healthy sleep set up for success
+Sleep is not a waste of time and going to bed early is not a sign of unproductivity as most people assume therefore, you should practice giving sleep a top priority every day.
+The time you sleep makes the difference in terms of the quality and quantity of sleep you get.
+Consistently going to bed and waking up at the same time, will help your body adapt to a sleep pattern.
+If you hit the bed very late, for example 3am, you will most likely experience a reduction in deep, restorative sleep which may leave you disoriented throughout the day when you wake up.

 Avoid things that disrupt your sleep

 Frequent bathroom trips, exposure to phones, televisions, computers, gaming systems and other gadgets that are stimulating and disruptive can ruin your ability to have restorative sleep.
-Also, some people share the bedroom with their pets.
-Most pet owners, 53% of 60% surveyed reported that their pets disrupt their sleep.
-So, it’s advisable you remove your pets from the bedroom if it interrupts your sleep.
+Also, it’s advisable you remove your pets from the bedroom if it interrupts your sleep.
 Again, eliminate other things that distract you, these include work activities that end in your sleep time.